eisnstein/PackCheck/README.md

 packcheck u -i

-# or to update to the latest versions
+# or to upgrade to the latest versions

-packcheck u --version latest -i
+packcheck u --target latest -i
 ```

 For help run: